What happens after the AAA repair?

-You may be taken to the intensive care unit (ICU) or a postanesthesia care unit (PACU).
+A member of the surgical team may take you to the intensive care unit (ICU) or a postanesthesia care unit (PACU).
 You will be connected to monitors that will display your heart activity, blood pressure, breathing rate, and your oxygen level.

 You will remain in either the ICU or PACU for a time and then moved to a regular nursing care unit.

-You will be given pain medication for incisional pain or you may have had an epidural.
+Your nurse will give you pain medicine or you may have had an epidural.
 This is anesthesia that is infused through a thin catheter into the space that surrounds the spinal cord in the lower back.
-It causes numbness in the lower body, abdomen, and/or chest.
+It causes numbness in the lower body, abdomen, and chest.

 Your activity will be gradually increased as you get out of bed and walk around for longer periods.
-You will begin solid foods as you can handle them.
+You will start solid foods as you can handle them.

 Arrangements will be made discharge from the hospital.
 This may include prescriptions for new medicines and directions for a follow-up visit with your doctor.

 Once you are home, it will be important to keep the surgical area clean and dry.
 Your doctor will give you specific bathing instructions.
-The sutures or surgical staples will be removed during a follow-up office visit, if they were not removed before leaving the hospital.
+Your doctor will remove the sutures or surgical staples during a follow-up office visit, if they were not before leaving the hospital.

 The surgical incision may be tender or sore for several days after an aneurysm repair procedure.
 Take a pain reliever for soreness as advised by your doctor.

-You should not drive until your doctor tells you to.
+You should not drive until your doctor tells you it's OK.
 Other activity restrictions may apply.